mayank-s16/Tryhackme-machines-notes/inclusion/README.md

 *******
 ```
 Website shows that LFI could be there.<br>
-Found one page on website while normally we can browsing it.
-Injected directory traversal was able to see the user in /etc/passwd file with plain text username and password.
+Found one page on website while normally browsing it.
+Injected directory traversal in `name` parameter, was able to see the user in /etc/passwd file with plain text username and password.

 2. Root flag
 ```